claudiol/ocpag-repo/README.md

 pull_secret_path: /home/user1/pull_secret.txt
 EOF

-ansible-playbook generate.yml --extra-args "@my_variables.yml"
+ansible-playbook generate.yml --extra-vars "@my_variables.yml"
 ```

 <br />

 **Alternative**: Run the playbook as needed, and provide the inputs to the prompts.
-This is preferred for direct or manual use.
+This is preferred for direct or manual use as a field tool with no preparation.

 ```
 ➜  ansible-playbook generate.yml